BrendenEum/Website/content/project/gain-loss/index.md

 url_code: ""
 ---

-Here we test a simple yet unstudied prediction of the attentional Drift-Diffusion-Model (aDDM).
-In the gain-domain, visual attention to a fixated lottery results in attentional discounting of the expected value of the nonfixated lottery.
-However in the loss-domain, the aDDM predicts that visual attention to a fixated lottery should instead result in attentional amplication.
-We use a binary choice task between two lotteries and find that attentional discounting in the gain-domain indeed flips to attentional amplification in the loss-domain.
+Here we test a simple yet unstudied prediction of the Attentional Drift-Diffusion-Model (aDDM).
+In the gain-domain, visual attention to a fixated lottery results in attentional discounting of the nonfixated lottery.
+However in the loss-domain, the aDDM predicts that visual attention to a fixated lottery should instead result in attentional amplication of the nonfixated lottery.
+We use a binary choice task between two lotteries with eye-tracking to determine if attentional discounting in the gain-domain indeed flips to attentional amplification in the loss-domain.